s3lvatico/hamon/README.md

 ### Using the binaries in the `dist` directory

-We'll be using Windows' `start` command, since both the log generator and the log parser will spawn their own console window.
+I will use Windows' `start` command, since both the log generator and the log parser will spawn their own console window.
 It also leaves your command prompt free for issuing the shutdown commands.

-Once you changed into the `dist` directory
+Change to the `dist` directory

+	cd dist

 to start the log generation process use the command: